April 23rd is National Cherry Cheesecake Day.

 Cheesecake—made with different fresh cheeses—traveled throughout Europe with the peripatetic Romans.
 A sweetened version, recorded by a Greek writer in about 230 C.E., adds honey.

-A mid-16th century recipe from a British cookbook shows that the Tudors liked their cheeesecake sweet:
+In the 16th century, the price of sugar, though still high, was affordable by the middle class.
+A mid-16th century recipe from a British cookbook shows that the Tudors liked their cheesecake sweet: